prchapagain/merobaja/README.md

 6. when plugin asks for activation code contact me.

 ## install windows from commandline
-1. open cmd and run `winget install --id Git.Git -e --source winget` and give administrator right to install git.
+1. we will use winget to install git. if winget is not installed(possible to not installed by default version of windows) install winget by visiting tutorial on https://phoenixnap.com/kb/install-winget open cmd and run `winget install --id Git.Git -e --source winget` and give administrator right to install git.
 2. close cmd and again open cmd as administrator.
 3. then run command `CMD.exe /c curl -s https://raw.githubusercontent.com/khumnath/merobaja/main/install-win.bat | cmd`
 4. installation is finished you can search plugin on your DAW.